dk546/nl-grocery-aggregator/README.md

 ## Limitations

-- **In-memory Cart**: Cart data is stored in memory and will be lost on server restart
+- **In-memory Storage**: Cart data and templates are stored in memory and will be lost on server restart
+- **Session-based**: Templates and carts are tied to session IDs (no user accounts yet)
 - **No Authentication**: API endpoints do not require authentication (development only)
 - **Rate Limiting**: No rate limiting implemented (be respectful of retailer APIs)
 - **Delivery Slots**: Only Picnic delivery slots are currently implemented
+- **Event Logging**: Events are logged to a local file (`events.log`) and are not persistent across restarts

 ## License